Sons of Liberty: History

 The Bostonian Paying the Excise-Man, 1774 British anti-American propaganda cartoon, referring to the tarring and feathering of Boston Commissioner of Customs John Malcolm four weeks after the Boston Tea Party.
 The men also are shown pouring "Tea" down Malcolm's throat; note the noose hanging on the Liberty Tree and the Stamp Act posted upside-down.

-In 1765, the British government, already deeply indebted from the Seven Years' War, stationed an army of 10,000 officers and soldiers, and intended that the American colonists contribute financially to that force.
-The American colonies had been the theater of related French and Indian War.
+In 1765, the British government, already deeply indebted from the Seven Years' War (1756–1763), stationed an army of 10,000 officers and soldiers, and intended that the American colonists contribute financially to that force.
+The American colonies had been the theater of the related French and Indian War.
 The British passed a series of taxes aimed at the colonists, but many refused to pay, arguing that they should not be held accountable for taxes that were decided upon without any form of their consent through a representative.
 This became commonly known as "No Taxation without Representation."
 Parliament claimed authority to rule the colonies, even though the colonists had no representative in Parliament.
 The most incendiary tax was the Stamp Act of 1765, which caused a firestorm of opposition through legislative resolutions (starting in the colony of Virginia), public demonstrations, threats, and occasional hurtful losses.

 The name is presumed to have been inspired by the phrase's use in a pro-American, anti-taxation speech in the House of Commons on February 6, 1765, by Irish-born MP Isaac Barré, a British veteran of the Seven Years' War.
 A precursor of the Sons of Liberty in Boston was the Loyal Nine, which burned effigies of Stamp Act commissioner Andrew Oliver in Boston on August 14, 1765.
 When he did not resign, the group escalated to burning down his office building.
 Even after he resigned, they almost destroyed the whole house of his close associate, Lieutenant Governor Thomas Hutchinson.
 It is believed that the Sons of Liberty did this to excite the lower classes and get them actively involved in rebelling against the authorities.
 Their actions made many of the stamp distributors resign in fear.